 What is Clearing REALLY like: as told by Studentsby Amy Cousins

 But what is Clearing really like?
 There are enough unknowns when it comes to Results Day.
-Read our blog on the truth about the Clearing experience.
+Read our blog for the truth about the Clearing experience.

-Whether you're applying through Clearing and Adjustment because of unexpected results or you've just had a change of heart, it's normal to feel anxious and a little out-at-sea.
+Let's be honest.
+Clearing can be stressful, so, whether you're applying through Clearing because of unexpected results, or you've just had a change of heart, it's normal to feel anxious and a little all-at-sea.

 But, the good news is, with Clearing you can secure a spot at an incredible university.
-One that will support, you, challenge you and help you build the foundations of your career.
+One that will support you, challenge you and help you build the foundations of your career.

-Find out what is Clearing really like if:
+Find out what Clearing is really like if:

 Applying through Clearing when you don't get your predicted grades

-“I grew up in London and always dreamed of being an engineer.
+'I grew up in London and always dreamed of being an engineer.
 I received a conditional offer to study Engineering at Bath University.

-Unfortunately, my exams did not go as well as hoped and on Results Day I found out that I did not get my predicted grades.
+'Unfortunately, my exams did not go as well as hoped and on Results Day I found out that I did not get my predicted grades.

-It was easy to get in touch with the dedicated university Clearing hotlines and within hours I had received over seven offers from a range of Russel Group universities, all with good reviews on my preferred course.
+'It was easy to get in touch with the dedicated university Clearing hotlines and within hours I had received over seven offers from a range of Russell Group universities, all with good reviews on my preferred course.

-When I was offered a place at Newcastle, I did some research into the course along with speaking to my teachers, who mentioned the good links the university has with industry”.
+'When I was offered a place at Newcastle, I did some research into the course along with speaking to my teachers, who mentioned the good links the university has with industry.

-Newcastle has truly shaped who I am today.
+'Newcastle has truly shaped who I am today.
 I have met some great people and had some wonderful experiences.
-I became a university rowing champion with the rowing club; and from support from my tutors, I was offered a graduate programme at one of the top engineering companies in the UK.
+I became a university rowing champion with the rowing club and, with support from my tutors, I was offered a graduate programme at one of the top engineering companies in the UK.'

-Asa, Civil Engineering (MEng) student at Newcastle University
+Asa, Civil Engineering (MEng) student at Newcastle University.

-"In February before my final exams, I decided I wanted to study Ecology and Conservation.
+'In February before my final exams, I decided I wanted to study ecology and conservation.

-When I sat my A-Level exams, I felt confident I would get into Newcastle, especially after completing the PARTNERS summer school, which lowered my entry requirements.
+'When I sat my A Level exams, I felt confident I would get into Newcastle, especially after completing the PARTNERS summer school, which lowered my entry requirements.
 I also hadn’t really researched other universities, because I felt certain I would get in.

-As I walked into college to pick up my results, my stomach hit the floor when I saw my Art A-Level grade was lower than my predicted grade.
+'As I walked into college to pick up my results, my stomach hit the floor when I saw my Art A Level grade was lower than my predicted grade.

-Within minutes I was on the Clearing Hotline, talking to the Newcastle Admissions department about possible alternative courses I could get onto.
-They gave me an informal offer onto Marine Biology, which I immediately accepted”.
+'Within minutes I was on the Clearing hotline, talking to the Newcastle University Admissions department about possible alternative courses I could get on to.
+They gave me an informal offer for Marine Biology, which I immediately accepted.

-I very quickly fell in love with the course, the university and the city, I’ve learned to enjoy our field practicals and have become fascinated by the subject.
-Life at Newcastle has completely changed my life.
+'I very quickly fell in love with the course, the university and the city.
+I’ve learned to enjoy our field practicals and have become fascinated by the subject.
+Life at Newcastle has completely changed my life.'

 Owen, Marine Biology student at Newcastle University

-"Civil Engineering was a subject which I had always been passionate about.
+'Civil engineering was a subject which I had always been passionate about.
 Overall, I felt like my exams went relatively well and requiring A*AA for the University of Bristol was comforting.

-Leading up to Results Day, I was nervous but felt fairly calm.
+'Leading up to Results Day, I was nervous but felt fairly calm.
 I had been on YouTube looking up videos about Clearing, as it is a fear every student has.

-Unfortunately, on Results Day I fell two marks short of two grades getting A*BB.
-I got some help from my school as they gave me tips about what to say to the universities and how to approach talking to them.
+'Unfortunately, on Results Day I fell two marks short of two grades, getting A*BB.
+I got some help from my school as they gave me tips about what to say to universities and how to approach talking to them.

-Their main bit of advice was to have everything ready for the phone conversation.
+'Their main bit of advice was to have everything ready for the phone conversation.
 I had written down my UCAS number and the grades I got, so that when the universities asked for them, I could produce them instantly.

-I spoke to Newcastle.
+'I spoke to Newcastle.
 The person on the other end of the phone was so lovely and very helpful, and she said that they would have a place for me.
 After I had secured a place at Newcastle, I was both excited and nervous.
-The head of department immediately contacted me and told me all the good things about Newcastle and why I had made a good choice which made me feel much more comfortable.
+The head of department immediately contacted me and told me all the good things about Newcastle and why I had made a good choice which made me feel much more comfortable.'

-I know this will sound cliché but coming to Newcastle was one of the best things I have done, and I’ve made some life-long friends already.
-I don’t have any regrets about choosing Newcastle as a university”.
+'I know this will sound like a cliché, but coming to Newcastle was one of the best things I have done, and I’ve made some life-long friends already.
+I don’t have any regrets about choosing Newcastle as a university."

 Tom, Civil Engineering student at Newcastle University

-“I moved up to Scotland from Yorkshire, the summer before the Upper Sixth, and I boarded my last year of school in order to continue my A-levels.
+'I moved up to Scotland from Yorkshire the summer before the Upper Sixth, and I boarded my last year of school in order to continue my A Levels.

-I felt my exams had gone well and, having achieved good grades throughout school, I didn’t even consider the possibility of Clearing.
+'I felt my exams had gone well and, having achieved good grades throughout school, I didn’t even consider the possibility of Clearing.
 This made it so much worse on Results Day.
-I needed AAA for my first choice, Edinburgh University, and achieved BBB.
+I needed AAA for my first choice - Edinburgh University - and achieved BBB.
 I felt like I had failed my exams.

-I was in a very unfortunate and rare position of being a Clearing Scottish student with A-level results.
-The Scottish Higher results had been released the week previous, therefore, all the Scottish Clearing places had already gone.
+'I was in a very unfortunate and rare position of being a Clearing Scottish student with A Level results.
+The Scottish Highers results had been released the previous week, therefore, all the Scottish Clearing places had already gone.

-My final option was to look at English university Clearing places but accept I would finish with more student debt.
+'My final option was to look at English university Clearing places, but accept I would finish with more student debt.
 I chose this option as I wanted to go to a high-ranking university for Chemistry.

-I got Clearing offers from Liverpool University and Newcastle University.
+'I got Clearing offers from Liverpool University and Newcastle University.

-The kind admissions tutor at Newcastle offered to show me around the day after Results Day.
+'The kind admissions tutor at Newcastle offered to show me around the day after Results Day.
 I chose Newcastle because of my visit and tour by the admissions tutor.
-While I was feeling like a failure and embarrassed of my situation, he treated me like any other prospective student and that they were lucky to have me choose them, not the other way around.
+While I was feeling like a failure and embarrassed of my situation, he treated me like any other prospective student and that they were lucky to have me choose them, not the other way around.'